suffolklibraries/sljekyll/_libraries/chantry-library.md

 breadcrumb: y
 branch-pride-and-periods: y
 meta-description: "Books, CDs, DVDs, free computer access, wifi, printing, scanning, children's activities, Lego Club, older people's activities, health & wellbeing groups."
+branch-news: "The children's library will be closed on Monday 1 April for repainting.
+Staff will do everything they can to maintain normal service while the work is being carried out."
 ---